mduos/scipy_project_group_16/README.md

 Additionally, we included a similarity search, in which one of the songs from the dataset can be selected and the most similar songs to the input song are listed.

 ## Dataset
 The dataset we used for our project is located in the data folder.
-The source for the dataset can be found when following this link: [Dataset](https://www.kaggle.com/datasets/paradisejoy/top-hits-spotify-from-20002019).
+[Dataset](https://www.kaggle.com/datasets/paradisejoy/top-hits-spotify-from-20002019).

 ## query.py
 The file query.py includes a function **query(df)** that asks the user for input of keywords and gives out either the number of artists, songs or genres that the dataset holds.